Introduction

 Feedback

 If for some reason feedback is suppressed, or imperceptible, then the person would also likely believe that they were not in control, unless they believed that plausible explanations existed for the lack of feedback.
-For example, a person with complete color blindness would be aware of their inability to perceive color.
+For example, a person with complete color blindness would likely be aware of their inability to perceive color.
 Similarly, a person with a hearing defect that prevented them from hearing sounds that might indicate a device is responding to their actions would not expect to hear those sounds.

 Learning New Skills